 It all started during Covid lockdown.
-I was going stir crazy at home so I decided to get back into biking, being that it was inherently 'socially distanced' and also came with a nice bout of fresh air and exercise, not to mention, relatively painless.
+I was going stir crazy at home so I decided to get back into biking, being that it was inherently 'socially distanced' and relatively painless.
 That was until I discovered the GDMBR, (Great Divide Mountain Bike Route).

-I finally bit the bullet and bought a hard tail, front suspension bike based off the recommendation of bike-packing guru Ryan Van Duzer for the Priority 600x.
-Priority, out of NY, are famous for their low maintenance, sealed gear systems, as well as the Gates belt drive which is smooth as silk.
+After weeks of research, I finally bit the bullet and bought a hard tail, front suspension, Priority 600x based off the recommendation of bike-packing guru Ryan Van Duzer.
+Priority, out of NY, are famous for their low maintenance, sealed, Pinion gearbox, as well as the Gates belt drive which is smooth as silk.

-After assembly it was time to do a deep dive into what kind of gear I would need.
-I've been an 'recreational' camper for years, so I had a working knowledge of backwoods preparations, but knowing that EVERYTHING had to travel on your two wheeled steed, (since I was going solo and unsupported), certainly required reevaluating what was essential gear and what was not.
+After assembly it was time to do a deep dive into what kind of bike packing gear I would need.
+I've been an recreational camper for years, so I had a working knowledge of backwoods preparations, but seeing how that EVERYTHING had to travel on your two wheeled steed, (being that I was going solo and unsupported), my standard packing list required a complete rethink.

 I'm not just riding for myself, but also for a worthy charity.
 The Wounded Warrior Project helps those that risk everything to preserve our way of life.
 Please give if you can at my WWP page here.

 This is a great way to 'stress test' your set up.
 Do a few complete run throughs as if you are really out in the wild, camping with only what you have on your rig.
 You quickly find out what little items you're missing and possibly fine tuning others.

 I started off with way too much stuff, which is pretty common , even after a few shake down rides.
 Once you're on the Tour, it's amazing how much less you actually need compared to what you thought you'd need when starting out.